My Fay Nutrition Review: Why I Love Working with a Nutritionist (Practically for Free)

 My Personal Experience with a Fay Nutritionist

 As a self-professed nutrition nerd (somewhat of a requirement here at Organic Authority), I know a lot about nutrition.
 Probably more than the average person.
-But even with all the nutrition knowledge, I’ve never found the discipline to stick to eating healthfully.
+But even with all that nutrition knowledge, I’ve never found the discipline to stick to healthy eating.
 I find planning meals overwhelming.

 So when it was proposed that I try Fay, I was at a solid 10 on the enthusiasm scale.
 Once I did some research, I knew that a dietitian (something that I previously thought was out of reach for me!) was exactly what I needed to take control of my health.